GEEK THE BEATLES

-Fifty years ago, The Beatles downloaded into American culture via television, manufacturing hysteria, minting fandom and even silencing crime.
-Since that disruptive convergence, centuries have turned and yet the band, and the brand, continue to inspire and influence worldwide cultural and political power.
+It was over 50 years ago today, The Beatles downloaded via speakers, stadiums, television and more emergent technology, manufacturing hysteria, minting fandom, and even silencing crime.
+Since that historic, disruptive harmonic convergence, the years have turned and yet the band, and its brand, have showed no sign of ceasing to influence global culture.

-Geek The Beatles chronicles this revolutionary process across the timestream for loyalists and adopters.
+An evolving series, Geek The Beatles chronicles this revolutionary process as it portals across the universe.

-And it did, influentially reaching deeply into the future’s changing styles, tropes, tastes and platforms as resilient fans, scholars, pushers and consumers grew to dominate culture in a much more immersive, panoptic century.
-As you read this, The Beatles’ expansive avatars continue to overwrite what reality the individual members — John Lennon, Paul McCartney, George Harrison and Ringo Starr — can still claim in an increasingly hyperreal age.
-The same goes for their talented heirs like Yoko Ono, Sean Lennon, Dhani Harrison and many (many) more, and the same goes for fandom.
+But not the brand, which quickly took over, influentially reaching into future styles, tropes, tastes, and platforms, where resilient fans, scholars, pushers, and consumers interpolated them for a more immersive, panoptic century.
+As you read this, The Beatles’ expanding cultural avatars continue to overwrite what reality The Beatles individual members — John Lennon, Paul McCartney, George Harrison and Ringo Starr — can still claim in an increasingly hyperreal age.